 OBJECTIVE: To evaluate the risks of continuously administered IV anesthetic drugs (IVADs) on the outcome of adult patients with status epilepticus (SE).
 METHODS: All intensive care unit patients with SE from 2005 to 2011 at a tertiary academic medical care center were included.
 Relative risks were calculated for the primary outcome measures of seizure control, Glasgow Outcome Scale score at discharge, and death.
 Poisson regression models were used to control for possible confounders and to assess effect modification.
 RESULTS: Of 171 patients, 37% were treated with IVADs.
 Mortality was 18%.
-Patients with anesthetic drugs had more infections during SE (43% vs 11%; p < 0.0001) and a 2.9-fold relative risk for death (2.88; 95% confidence interval 1.45-5.73), independent of possible confounders (i.e., duration and severity of SE, nonar activate third line antiquipatic damage and critical modical conditions) and without cignificant effect modification by di Status Epilepticus: Impact of Therapeutic Coma on Outcome.
+Patients with anesthetic drugs had more infections during SE (43% vs 11%; p < 0.0001) and a 2.9-fold relative risk for death (2.88; 95% confidence interval 1.45-5.73), independent of possible confounders (i.e., duration and severity of SE, nonar activate third line antiquipatic drugs and critical modical conditions) and without significant and severity of SE, nonareffect modification by di drugs failed, there was a results regarding the risk ings heighten awareness the association of IVADs evidence that patients w compared to patients no effect modification by di Status Epilepticus: Impact of Therapeutic Coma on Outcome.